 Effective January 1, 2012 the ESOP was closed to new hires.
 Prior to this date, substantially all of the Company's U.S. non-union employees were participants in the ESOP.
-Additionally, during the year ended March 31, 2015 the final loan payment was made by the ESOP to the Company.
+Additionally, during the year ended March 31, 2015 the final loan payment was made by the ESOP to the Company and there was no compensation expense recorded in fiscal years 2018, 2017, or 2016.